robertahunt/specify7-wiki/Home.md

     At present the front end code is changing rapidly, but most of the form generation implementation can be found in [djangospecify/specify/static/specifyform.js](https://github.com/benanhalt/djangospecify/blob/master/specify/static/specifyform.js).

 * **Form population:**
+    Form population consists of filling in the controls on a page with the data from a API resource object.
+This includes setting up control widgets (e.g. pick lists and combo boxes) and applying formatting to the raw field data.
+Again, separation-of-concerns should be respected here.
+As a dynamic portion of the application, the only interaction with the static form descriptions must occur through the HTML produced by the form generation subsystem.
+The generated forms must contain all necessary information to allow the various fragments to be assembled, and all control widgets to be configured.